Memphis PD Command Staff

-On February 12, 1990, Deputy Chief Michael Rallings joined the Memphis Police Academy.
+On February 12, 1990, Interim Director Chief Michael Rallings joined the Memphis Police Academy.
 After graduation, he served as a patrolman and was promoted to the rank of Sergeant in 1996; the rank of Lieutenant in 2001; the rank of Major in 2008; appointed to the rank of Colonel in 2009; and appointed to the rank of Deputy Chief in September 2009 where he commanded Uniform Patrol Division District II, Special Operations Division, and Uniform Patrol District I.

 Throughout his 24 years of service, Deputy Chief Rallings has worked at, the Organized Crime Unit, North Precinct, East Precinct, Central Precinct, South Precinct, and Firearms Training Unit, General Investigations Bureau, Felony Response Bureau, Fraud and Document Bureau, Entertainment District Unit, Training Academy, Mt.
 Moriah Station, and Executive Administration.